louis-tru/quark/docs/RENDERING.md

 Use GL as a behavior reference for Metal, especially for:

-- clipping and stencil behavior
+- clipping and clip-mask combination behavior
 - blur filter behavior
 - read/output image semantics
 - drawTriangles data lifetime